ARCHER2-HPC/archer2-docs/user-guide/dev-environment.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Whilst difference codes will benefit from compiler optimisations in
-different ways, for reasonable performance on Cirrus, at least
+different ways, for reasonable performance on ARCHER2, at least
 initially, we suggest the following compiler options:

 Intel